-This floor is in a unique position within the room it’s installed in.
-It’s bordered by carpet on two sides, and when standing on this section of flooring, it’s possible to take in a beautiful view of the ocean beyond.
-So, the floor needs to be able to complement the natural view, while also adding some depth and contrast to the carpet.
+This rustic oak floor is in a unique position within the room it’s installed in.
+It’s bordered by carpet on two sides, and when standing on this section of hardwood flooring, it’s possible to take in a beautiful view of the ocean beyond.
+So, the barn wood floor needs to be able to complement the natural view, while also adding some depth and contrast to the carpet.

 The rustic oak flooring shows off its original saw marks, as well as a rich patina that varies over the surface.
 This gives the floor a lot of depth and personality, so the space can become a focal point within the room.

 This restaurant already uses a lot of hardwood in its design.
 The chairs, barstools, and accents are all a dark shade of wood that matches the darkest patina in the flooring.
 To help add even more interest and character to the floor, the planks are a varying widths.
 Combined with the variation in color, this makes the floor interesting and a natural contrast to the smooth, dark finish of the wood used elsewhere in the room.